wusung/TracAdvancedSearchPlugin/README.md

 -------------

 In `trac.ini` you'll need to configure whichever search backend you're using.
-If you're using the default pysolr backend, add something like this:
+If you're using the default elasticsearch  backend, add something like this:

 ```
 [advanced_search_backend]